 This isn’t because Android developers must compensate for poor code with increased QA, or that iOS developers are blasé about code quality.
 Or maybe, it’s because of Android fragmentation, which forces developers to spend additional time testing disparate equipment, an issue no other versatile stage has.

-Aggravating matters, iOS developers profit, all things considered, than their Android peers.
+Aggravating matters, iOS developers profit, all things considered, then their Android peers.

 Diverse Platforms, Different Schedules